This resort community was known as the "Black Eden of Michigan."

-The IRC organized trips for African Americans from Detroit, Chicago, and elsewhere the Midwest to visit Idlewild.
+The IRC organized trips for Black Americans from Detroit, Chicago, and elsewhere the Midwest to visit Idlewild.
 They marketed the areas as a hunters’ paradise with beautiful lakes and excellent fishing.
 The marketing worked, and soon plots of land were being sold in droves.

-Many prominent African Americans purchased land, including Dr. Daniel Hale Williams, W.E.B.
+Many prominent Black Americans purchased land, including Dr. Daniel Hale Williams, W.E.B.
 Du Bois, and Madame C.J.
 Walker.
 A waterfront hotel and club were established followed by eateries, nightclubs, and infrastructure.
 Some of the biggest names in music headlined the clubs.
 The Four Tops, Aretha Franklin, Della Reese, Jackie Wilson, and Brook Benton all performed in Idlewild.

 Know Before You Go